FAQSaturday, Jan. 26 2013

 Question: Can I bring my motor home?

 Answer: Motor homes will be allowed through the Gateway on race day.
 The maximum length for motor homes and trailers is 24 ft.
 (19’ wheel base maximum).
-No trailers are allowed on race day- Trailers allowed for overnight camping with permit only on Saturday.
+No trailers are allowed on race day- Trailers allowed for overnight camping with permit only on Saturday the 27th of June.

 Question: What should we wear?